Mick Foley: International Wrestling Association of Japan (1995–1996)

-But perhaps the most notable matches of Foley's time in Japan were on August 20, where IWA organized a King of the Death Match tournament at their Kawasaki Dream event at the outdoor Kawasaki Stadium in its namesake city, which featured some of the bloodiest, most violent and most brutal matches of Foley's career.
+Perhaps the most notable matches of Foley's time in Japan were on August 20, 1995, where IWA organized a King of the Death Match tournament at their Kawasaki Dream event at the outdoor Kawasaki Stadium in its namesake city, which featured some of the bloodiest, most violent and most brutal matches of Foley's career.
 The tournament was seen live by tens of thousands of people, and each level of the tournament featured a new and deadly gimmick: Cactus Jack's first-round during the day was a barbed-wire baseball bat, thumbtack deathmatch, in which he defeated Terry Gordy; the second round was a barbed-wire board, bed of nails deathmatch where Cactus Jack defeated Shoji Nakamaki.
 At night against Terry Funk, the final was a barbed-wire rope, exploding barbed wire boards and exploding ring time bomb deathmatch, which Cactus Jack won with help from Tiger Jeet Singh.
 After the match, both men were covered in blood, ravaged by flesh cuts from the wire, and badly burned by the C-4 explosions.
 Foley later said that he only received $300 for the entire night.
-After the tournament, Foley's right arm had second-degree burns from the C-4 explosions from the match with Funk and his arm smelt of explosive chemicals.
-After a 14-hour flight from Tokyo's Narita Airport to JFK Airport his father picked him up from the airport to take him back to his Long Island home, and immediately smelt something unusual.
-When Foley got home, his father and wife kept asking him about the awful smell, but he would not say anything, not wanting them to worry.
-After his father left, his wife persisted, so he revealed the burns to her.

-Foley continued wrestling in Japan, Later on, he teamed with Tracy Smothers, Tiger Jeet Singh, the Headhunters, and Bob Bargail for multiple runs at the W*ING World Tag Team Championship, and a few runs at Tarzan Goto's IWA World Heavyweight Championship.
-True to his hardcore style, other matches Foley took part in were more deathmatches that involved objects like bricks, body bags, thumbtacks, barbed wire and window panes, and some matches even involved fire.
-He would continue wrestling in Japan until June 1996; the last notable match Foley had as Cactus Jack in Japan for Frontier Martial-Arts Wrestling was a "Caribbean barbed wire barricade glass deathmatch" against W*ING Kanemura, which Cactus won on May 5.

-Foley returned to Japan for one night on April 29, 1997 at Frontier Martial-Arts Wrestling's 8th Anniversary show with Terry Funk and The Gladiator losing to W*ING Kanemura, Masato Tanaka and Atsushi Onita in a Western Texas Tornado Street Fight.
+On September 29, 1995, Jack and Tracy Smothers defeated the Headhunters for the IWA World Tag Team Championship in Yokohama.
+Their reign lasted until October 1, when they lost to Mr. Gannosuke and Tarzan Goto in Akita.
+Jack went on to unsuccessfully challenge Goto for the IWA World Heavyweight Championship.

+In November to December 1995, Jack and Tiger Jeet Singh entered a round-robin tournament for the vacant NWA World Tag Team Championship.
+The tournament ended on December 9, when Jack and Singh lost to Gannosuke and Goto in Toda, Saitama.

+Jack wrestled his final match for IWA Japan on June 4, 1996, teaming with Hiroshi Itakura, Keisuke Yamada, and Takashi Okano to defeat Gannosuke, Goto, Akinori Tsukioka, and Flying Kid Ichihara in Tokyo's Korakuen Hall.